Vontei/g10-roster/README.md

-# g10-roster
+#g10-roster

-An interactive g10 roster
+An interactive roster for the Galvanize g10 Denver-Platte Campus Cohort